 Missouri University of Science and Technology

 Following are minimum admission requirements for new graduate students.
-Keep in mind that individual academic departments may require more competitive requirements than the university's established minimums.
-Contact the graduate coordinator of your preferred degree to inquire about specific requirements.
+Individual academic departments may require more competitive requirements than the university's established minimums.
+Contact the graduate coordinator of your preferred degree for specific requirements.

 Application materials must be received by the Missouri S&T Office of Admissions by the following dates: